 In 2020, new legislation created the Animal Control Officer Standards Act which develops and maintains standards for a voluntary program to certify animal control officers.
-In order to obtain the designation of Certified Animal Control Officer (CACO) you must be currently employed as an animal control officer or have been employed in this classification within the previous three years in the state of California.
+To obtain the designation of Certified Animal Control Officer (CACO) you must be currently employed as an animal control officer or have been employed in this classification within the previous three years in the state of California.

-Required training can be obtained by attending coursework provided through the Animal Law Enforcement and Training Academies or other approved courses offered by other providers and described under the Education Tab of the CalAnimals Website.
+Required training can be obtained by attending coursework provided through the above Animal Law Enforcement and Training Academies.
 Documentation of successful completion is required to be considered for certification.

-Upon successful completion of the required training to become a CACO, applicants shall complete and submit an application, any accompanying forms and documentation, and pay the application fee of $30.00.
-The application and accompanying documentation will then be reviewed by CalAnimals.
+Upon successful completion of the required training to become a CACO, applicants may apply and shall pay the application fee of $30 to CalAnimals.

 2. Training certificates for all training

 3. Certificate for PC 832 Arrest, Search and Seizure Training

 Step 4.
 Approval, then payment of Three-year Certification Fee

 Once approved by CalAnimals, the applicant will be billed for the three-year certification fee of $150.00.
 Upon receipt of the certification fee, the applicant becomes "official" and CalAnimals will issue the Certified Animal Control Officer Certificate and lapel pin to the newly designated CACO. the CACO's information will also be added to the Registry on the CalAnimals website.